Hottub-Harry/biome1/README.md

 # Contribute

 Code reviews are welcome, forks are encouraged, ideas are celebrated.
-This is mainly a personal project of mine, but if someone comes along more senior that has experience reviewing code, by all means say something.
+Could use a poor soul to write some unit tests in gTest.

 # Roadmap